 Dougherty 4-H provides all of these opportunities for youth and much more.
-We are involved in community service projects, camps for active youth in 5th through 12th grade, project workdays, and much more.
+We are involved in community service projects, camps for active youth in 5th through 12th grades, project workdays, and much more.

 Come and join us as we take learning to a whole new level!
 You'll be glad to be a Dougherty 4-H'er.
-Contact us at 229-436-7216 for more information.
+Check us out on social media and contact us at 229-436-7216 for more information!

 - Cloverleaf (5th & 6th grade)

 - Junior (7th & 8th grade)